IHC suspends order to conclude PTI foreign funding case in 30 days

 PTI challenges IHC’s order in foreign funding case

-He had dismissed PTI’s petition to keep its foreign funding confidential and directed the ECP to decide the case within a “period of next 30 days by all means, after hearing the parties in accordance with law”.
+Kayani had dismissed PTI's earlier petition to keep its funding confidential and directed the ECP to decide the case within a "period of next 30 days by all means, after hearing the parties in accordance with law”.

-Chief Justice Athar Minallah and Justice Babar Sattar heard the PTI’s intra-court appeal and suspended the single-bench ruling.
+"The claim submitted by the petitioner (PTI) is not maintainable as petitioner itself is not able to demonstrate any of his legitimate rights when [it] itself is in agreement that respondent No 2 (Babar) can participate in the proceedings to the extent of information which he has provided to the scrutiny committee or the ECP, therefore, this petition is not based upon bona fide, rather filed with specific motive, just to stop respondent No 2 Akbar Sher Babar to participate in the proceedings, which has already been settled by this court in the previous proceedings," Kayani's order had said.

 Comments